Service · Cost-to-Serve

 Redirect

 Renegotiate BPO contracts, rebalance in-house vs. outsourced tier mix, move from per-FTE to per-ticket pricing where the economics favor it.
-Most DTC BPO contracts have 15–25% margin embedded that’s negotiable.
+Many DTC BPO contracts I review have 15–25% margin embedded that can be negotiated.

 04Lever